Cross-Border Payments

 5. High-Risk Business Classification

-• Stricter checks
+• Stricter screening cycles

-• Longer approval cycles
+• Longer approval timelines

-• Higher rejection rates
+• Higher rejection rates from providers not set up for their model

 6. Poor Payment Infrastructure Setup